dallas-hall/learning-containers-and-orchestration/kubernetes/04.security/README.md

 Any updates to the builtin rules should be applied to `/etc/falco/falco_rules.local.yaml` file so they are not overwritten when Falco is updated.
 Custom fules are defined here.

 ![images/falco-11.png](images/falco-11.png)

+You can only hot reload Falco with `kill -1 $(cat /var/run/falco.pid)` which is silly.